-(This describes normal access when pandemic restrictions are not in effect.
-During the pandemic, all appointment and consultations are scheduled and conducted by phone.)
-Most appointments and consultations are scheduled over the phone but can also be made in person at the Legal Aid office.
+When pandemic restrictions are not in effect, most appointments and consultations are scheduled over the phone but can also be made in person at the Legal Aid office.
 When appropriate, a home visit may be scheduled.
 Older adults may also access legal services in person at community locations.
 Legal Aid provides appointments at Senior Coastsiders for those who live on the coast.
 Periodic clinics are scheduled at senior centers or senior housing complexes for some services, such as Advance Directives for Health Care.
-Legal Aid continues to work with Adult Protective Services (APS) and Aging and Adult Services' EDAPT program and has established a referral system for elder abuse cases.
+Legal Aid continues to work with Adult Protective Services (APS) and Aging and Adult Services' Elder Dependent Adult Protection Team (EDAPT) and has established a referral system for elder abuse cases.
+Currently, clients receive most assistance remotely through phone appointments with follow-up via mail or email.
+Video conferences are used for administrative hearings.
+Legal Aid SMC now offers in person appointments if the clients prefer.

-13. Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA.
-Discuss (please include new trends of legal problems in your area):
+11. Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA (please include new legal problem trends in your area).
+Discuss: